Shafali Verma: Career

 She played a pivotal role in the 2025 ICC Women's World Cup victory.
 Brought in to replace an injured Pratika Rawal in the semi-final game against Australia, Shafali shone with her performance in the final against South Africa, top-scoring with 84 off 78 balls, setting the tone for a respectable total of 298 that India eventually compiled in their quota of 50 overs.
 She also rolled her arm over when defending the total and took two crucial wickets at an important juncture of the decider, to be adjudged the Player of the Match.

-Fastest Women's Test Double Century

 Shafali became the second Indian after former captain Mithali Raj to score a double century in Test cricket, nearly 22 years after Raj's feat.
-Mithali had scored 214 off 407 balls during the drawn second Test against England at Taunton in August 2002.Throughout her aggressive innings, she struck an impressive 23 fours and eight sixes.
+Mithali had scored 214 off 407 balls during the drawn second Test against England at Taunton in August 2002.Throughout her aggressive innings, Shafali struck an impressive 23 fours and eight sixes.
 She reached her milestone with back-to-back sixes off off-spinner Delmi Tucker, followed by a single.
 Her brilliant knock finally came to an end when she was run out for 205 off 197 balls.

+At the 2026 Asian Games, in one match she became the first woman to score a century at any Asian Games, as well as the first female cricketer to score a T20I hundred while playing against Bangladesh, and the first Indian female cricketer to hit nine sixes in a T20I innings against a full-member nation (Bangladesh).
+She also set a new record for the most women’s T20I sixes in all (104) and the most in a single calendar year (35).